 - What you need to do: Start your search online at the National Association of Unclaimed Property Administrators website.
 If you find unclaimed funds, the site will guide you to the appropriate site to file a claim.

 - What you need to watch out for: Ignore texts offering unclaimed money or letters that ask you to send funds in exchange for unclaimed assets.
 These are scams.

 - How you’re paid: Payment varies by type of unclaimed property.

-7. Trade In Your Old Devices
+7. Make Money From Your Old Devices

 - How much you can earn: Earnings vary depending on the device, its condition and where you’re selling it.